 How we can make them accessible to everyone

-A version of this commentary appeared in CBC News, Brunswick News and Community News Commons
+A version of this commentary appeared in CBC News, the Huffington Post and Vancouver Province

 Surveys and polls often show Canadians are proud of our universal health system, which provides publicly funded care for doctor and hospital services.
 Canadians don’t have to worry about filing for bankruptcy to get care for themselves or their families when they need it.

 But when it comes to prescription medications, our health system comes up short.

 That’s because most medications outside of the hospital setting are not covered by our health system, so Canadians must rely on private drug insurance or pay for sometimes costly medications out-of-pocket.
 Some provinces offer prescription drug coverage to certain populations — low income Canadians or seniors, for example — but still one in five Canadians report that a member of their household cannot afford medications.

 That means many Canadians are not getting the medicine they need — and the consequences can be devestating.

 So how can we make sure Canadians have better access to prescription medications?

 We could improve access — and improve the health of Canadians — by facilitating access to a carefully selected set of “essential medicines.”